eltreum0/eltruism/Latest.md

 Updated the position of the microbar in the DPS profile\
 Fixed tabs in Unitframes not being disabled when they should be\
 Fixed a possible error when leveling in combat\
+Fixed an error with the quest items bar when an item that could be equipped was detected as a quest item\
 Fixed transparency in an extra details texture\
 Fixed debuff alignment for the pet unitframe\
 Fixed border colors not updating when changing zones\